 Demand for our products is affected by a number of factors, including the general demand for the products in the end-markets that we serve and price attractiveness of the devices incorporating our products that our customers and vendors offer to end-markets.
-A significant amount of our sales revenue is derived from customers who use our controllers in expandable and embedded solid state storage solutions used in consumer electronics, such as smartphones, tablets, digital cameras, and notebook and desktop PCs.
+A significant amount of our sales revenue is derived from customers who use our controllers in expandable and embedded solid state storage solutions used in computing and mobile devices.
 Any significant decrease in the demand for these devices in the end-market may decrease the demand for our semiconductor solutions and may result in a significant decrease in our revenues and earnings.
-Consumer electronic devices that use our components rapidly change as product capabilities are upgraded or new classes of products are introduced, and these changes may result in a significant reduction in demand for our products.
+Computing and mobile devices that use our components rapidly change as product capabilities are upgraded or new classes of products are introduced, and these changes may result in a significant reduction in demand for our products.
 We cannot give any assurance that there will not be any downturn in the future or that any future downturn will not affect our results of operations.
 Any significant decrease in demand for end-user applications of semiconductors will negatively affect our sales, net revenue and earnings.